Guinea declares new Ebola epidemic, five years after West Africa’s deadliest outbreak

 Authorities blamed the spread on the Feb.
 1 funeral of a nurse.

-It’s unclear if Ebola caused her death, Keita said, but seven people who attended the burial later showed the telltale symptoms: diarrhea, vomiting and bleeding.
+It’s unclear whether Ebola caused her death, Keita said, but seven people who attended the burial later showed the telltale symptoms: diarrhea, vomiting and bleeding.

-Three died: One man and two women.
+Three died: one man and two women.

 “Faced with this situation and in accordance with international health regulations, the Guinean government declares an Ebola epidemic,” Guinea’s health ministry said in a statement Sunday.

 The government urged anyone with symptoms to contact a doctor.
-Officials set a goal: Containment in six weeks.
+Officials set a goal: containment in six weeks.
 “Together, we will win!”
 Remy Lamah, the health minister, said in a statement.

 Ebola is spread through contact with bodily fluids.
-Corpses of those who died from the illness are also infectious.
+Corpses of those who died of the illness are also infectious.

 The World Health Organization called for a swift response to the threat in Guinea.